stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 DataSet<Tuple4<Integer, String, Integer, String>>
             udfResult =
                   // hint that the second DataSet is very small input1.crossWithTiny(input2)
                   // apply any Cross function (or projection) .with(new MyCrosser());

 DataSet<Tuple3<Integer, Integer, String>>
             projectResult =
                   // hint that the second DataSet is very large input1.crossWithHuge(input2)
-            // apply a projection (or any Cross function) .project(0,2,1).types(Integer.class, Integer.class, String.class)
+                  // apply a projection (or any Cross function) .projectFirst(0,1).projectSecond(1).types(Integer.class, String.class, String.class)
 ```

 ### CoGroup